 Implementing Risk Exceptions as a part of a Security Framework:

 The organization should take it one step further and implement exception management as a part of their security framework where they can handle exceptions and have proper policies and procedures defined.
 This will assist the organization handle exceptions and also provide assurance to senior management.
-This way, the organization will see security framework as a business enablement rather than considering it as a procedural hindrance.
+This way, the organization will see security framework as business enablement rather than considering it as a procedural hindrance.
 In order to implement this for the Compliance and Risk Management team we will need to consider the following:

-Developing Supporting Policies and Procedures – If the organization wants to enforce exception management as a part of Risk Management, then the organization needs to develop supporting policies and procedures which formally document how to handle exceptions in every scenario.
+- Developing Supporting Policies and Procedures: If the organization wants to enforce exception management as a part of Risk Management, then the organization needs to develop supporting policies and procedures which formally document how to handle exceptions in every scenario.
 Once the organization has proper documentation in place, then they can integrate it into the existing Security Framework.